metaversecloud-com/sushi-smash-codex/README.md

 ```

 ## Game Engine Function Usage

+For a comprehensive explanation of each function, see [FUNCTION_REFERENCE.md](https://github.com/metaversecloud-com/sushi-smash-codex/blob/main/FUNCTION_REFERENCE.md)

 The functions below are specific to Topia's game engine.
 Each entry explains how to invoke the function and what role it plays during gameplay.